 11 Store by the door

-Keep a basket by the front door for library books, rental videos and DVDs and anything else that's been borrowed, so you're more likely to return them on time.
+Keep a basket by the front door for library books and anything else that's been borrowed, as well as items you need to return to shops, so you're more likely to return them on time.

 12 Create a reserve